 Unable to land a job at an investment firm because of her gender, Weiss launched the investment newsletter “Investment Quality Trends.”
-It gave investment recommendations based upon her analysis of stocks’ dividend yields.
+It gave investment recommendations based upon her analysis of stocks’s dividend yields.
 For more than 10 years, she signed the newsletter “G. Weiss,” which gave readers the impression that it was published by a man.

 Trailblazer Muriel “Mickie” Siebert, also from Ohio, first visited the New York Stock Exchange in the 1950s.
 Less than two decades later, Siebert overcame difficulties landing sponsorship for her application and financing for the costly entrance requirements to become the first woman to purchase a seat on the trading floor.
-(Because it cost $445,000, Siebert referred to her member badge as the most expensive piece of jewelry that she ever bought.)
+(Because it cost $445,000, Siebert referred to her member badge as the most expensive piece of jewelry she ever bought.)

 The position allowed Siebert to buy and sell shares directly, and she was the only woman to do so, alongside more than 1,300 men, for a decade, according to a report by Time magazine.
 Later, Siebert, known as “The First Woman of Finance,” became the first woman to lead one of the NYSE’s member firms.